ForgeRock/ThreatMetrix-Auth-Nodes/README.md

 ---

 The LexisNexis ThreatMetrix authentication nodes lets administrators integrate Deveice Intelligence and Risk Assessment into a ForgeRock Authentication Tree.

-> LexisNexis® ThreatMetrix® is a global enterprise solution for digital identity intelligence and
-> digital authentication that is trusted by leading global brands to inform daily transaction
-> decisions.
-By combining digital identity insights built from billions of transactions with
-> leading analytic technology and embedded machine learning, our fraud prevention solutions
-> unify decision analytics across the entire customer journey.
+From the LexisNexis ThreatMetrix Portal, the configured policy for risk assessment will orchestrate LexisNexis products such as ThreatMetrix, Emailage, PhoneFinder, InstantID and FlexID.
+When a transaction occurs, such as a login event, the LexisNexis ThreatMetrix nodes will be integated for risk assessment resulting in a risk score that is interpretted to define outcomes such as step-up authentication, passing without further friction, or rejecting resulting in blocking the transaction.

 ## Usage
 To either upgrade or newly deploy these nodes, perform the following: